Overview

 Single image processing use-cases, for example scanning a scanned or photographed document, require a specific setup.

 - Use a YUV or Grayscale image input format.
-RGB will be converted internally.
+RGB(A) will be converted internally.

 - Use an image resolution between 800x600 to 1920x1080.
 1280x720 is recommended.